Synthlight/Volcanoids-GMod/README.md

 ﻿# Volcanoids GMod
 This is a mod to configure a few various things in-game.

-The first Volcanoids is run with this mod installed, it will create a file called `gmod.json` in `Volcanoids\BepInEx\config`.
+The first Volcanoids is run with this mod installed, it will create a file called `GMod.json` in `%LOCALAPPDATA%Low\Volcanoid\Volcanoids\Mods`.
 (Assuming the file doesn't exist in the first place.)

 # Config
 Option | Description